yosoybunal/PokemonCards/README.md

-# PokemonCards
+# 👾 PokemonCards
- An app for searching and favoriting pokemon cards
+ An app for searching and creating a favorites' list for pokemon cards

- ## Key Features
+ ## 🗝️ Key Features

+App Structure: MVVM design pattern

+UI: Xibs, Storyboards

+Networking: URLSession to fetch cards from a domain upon the search input for health